Cassiopea2103/springboot-ecommerce-microservices/readme.md

 Each microservice in our architecture is decoupled from others.
 In other terms, one microservice cannot directly access to another one's data.
 In order to maintain a certain logic, we establish inter-service communication.
 For that purpose, there are many options ( WebClient , RestTemplate ... ).
 For our implementation, we use WebClient.
+As an explicit example, before placing an order inside the order service, we do checks with the inventory service to see if quantity in cart are well available.